NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 I remeasured the shaft with my digital caliper around multiple orientiotions to get a rough Idea of the size.
 I made my program print 8 slightly different servos with slightly different radii starting slightly less than the measured value to slightly more.
 When I printed it I found that 5.2 mm was the sweet spot for the diameter which was acctually quite different to the 4.8mm I measured, maybe because of the gears.
 It started loosing grip after time and wouldnt move the servo.
 I changed the gears and reprinted the module.

 I printed off the first

 https://images-na.ssl-images-amazon.com/images/I/61jUf7Q-0uL.pdf

+## Assembling printed arm
+I assembled my first arm with the two printed components.
+I had to fit the screws and the wires in and it was reletively straightforward.
+`22/09/25`
+## Debugging servos
+I was trying to get the servos to move to a specified rotation

+Whenever I was touching the servos it was moving randomly and I was confused as I was running the same programs that previously worked were not working
+I spend an hour debugging why the servos were doing this.
+I tried different programs and looked at how the servos were being turned of and the wiring and components I was using.
+I finally realised it was because I was using a external power supply for the servos.
+The servos and the pi did not have a common ground.
+This meant the servos did not understand the pwm signals that the pi were sending as it had no reference of what to compare the voltage to.
+That is why it was randomly moving.

+After rewiring I ran my previous program and it worked